HeatWave User Guide / Quickstarts / Quickstart: AirportDB Analytics

 • threads: Specifies the number of parallel threads to use to upload chunks of data to the target MySQL instance.

 • deferTableIndexes: This option is set to "all", so it defers the creation of secondary indexes until after the table data is loaded.
 This can reduce loading time.
-If you intend to use airportdb with only HeatWave, which does not use secondary indexes, you can avoid creating secondary indexes by specifying the loadIndexes: "FALSE" option instead of deferTableIndexes: "all".
+If you intend to use airportdb with only MySQL HeatWave, which does not use secondary indexes, you can avoid creating secondary indexes by specifying the loadIndexes: "FALSE" option instead of deferTableIndexes: "all".
 For more information about MySQL Dump Load options, see Dump Loading Utility.

 • ignoreVersion: This option is enabled, which imports the dump even if the major version number of the MySQL instance from which the data was dumped is non-consecutive to the major version number of the MySQL instance to which the data will be uploaded.

-Loading AirportDB into HeatWave MySQL
+Load AirportDB into MySQL HeatWave Cluster

 Note

-1. From a terminal window, start MySQL Shell and connect to the MySQL DB System IP address.
+1. From a terminal window, start MySQL Shell and connect to the DB System IP address.
 You can review the IP address (private IP address) and other connection details in the Connections tab for the DB system.

 $> mysqlsh Username@DBSystem_IP_Address_or_Host_Name

-MySQL>SQL> CALL sys.heatwave_load(JSON_ARRAY('airportdb'), NULL);
+mysql-sql> CALL sys.heatwave_load(JSON_ARRAY('airportdb'), NULL);

-For information about the Auto Parallel Load utility, see Section 2.2.3, “Loading Data Using Auto Parallel Load”.
+For information about the Auto Parallel Load utility, see Section 4.2.5, “Load Data Using Auto Parallel Load”.

-Running AirportDB Queries
+Run AirportDB Queries

 Note

-1. From a terminal window, start MySQL Shell and connect to the MySQL DB System IP address.
+1. From a terminal window, start MySQL Shell and connect to the DB System IP address.
 You can review the IP address (private IP address) and other connection details in the Connections tab for the DB system.

 $> mysqlsh Username@DBSystem_IP_Address_or_Host_Name